VictoriaTrabW/language-project/README.md

 Overall, this project seeks to investigate which emotions are more dominant in headlines speaking of women.

 ## Steps
+This script analyzes the emotions conveyed in news headlines from different countries.
+It loads a dataset of headlines, filters it for articles from 2021, and classifies the emotions using Huggingface as an emotion classification model.
+It then creates visualizations of the number of articles per country and the emotion distribution for each country.
+The script also calculates and displays the normalized emotion distribution in a table.

 ## Repository structure
 -	In folder: contains the dataset headlines.csv.